Exabyte-io/documentation/docs/security/security-policies.md

 This page contains a brief description of security policies we employ at Exabyte.io.

-We protect the data at all steps during the simulation and analysis process with a set of layered methods.
+We protect the data at all steps during the simulation and analysis process with a set of layered methods:

 - we always encrypt data during transfers
 - we always encrypt data while it is at rest - stored on disk
 - when data resides in cloud object storage we enforce strict access rules
 - we limit the accessibility of the servers involved in the computation

-We offer a set of extra options, such as.
+We offer a set of extra options, such as:

 - isolated single-tenant clusters
 - limiting access only to trusted IP ranges, corporate VPN